-If you handle, manufacture, use, or store any of the toxic and flammable substances listed in 40 CFR §68.130 (see Appendix A of this document) above the specified threshold quantities in a process, you are required to develop and implement a risk management program rule issued by the U.S. Environmental Protection Agency (EPA).
-This rule, "Chemical Accident Prevention Provisions" (part 68 of Title 40 of the Code of Federal Regulations (CFR)), applies to a wide variety of facilities that handle, manufacture, store, or use toxic substances, including chlorine and ammonia and highly flammable substances such as propane.
-This document provides guidance on how to determine if you are subject to part 68 and how to comply with part 68.
-If you are subject to part 68, you must be in compliance no later than June 21, 1999, or the date on which you first have more than a threshold quantity of a regulated substance in a process, whichever is later.
+If a tank, drum, container, pipe, or other "process" at your facility contains any of the extremely hazardous toxic and flammable substances listed in the Code of Federal Regulations (CFR) at 40 CFR 68.130 in an amount above the "threshold quantity" specified for that substance, you are required to develop and implement a risk management program under a rule issued by the U.S. Environmental Protection Agency (EPA).
+(See Appendix A of this document for the list of substances and the threshold quantity established for each substance.)
+The rule, "Chemical Accident Prevention Provisions" (part 68 of Title 40 of the CFR), applies to a wide variety of facilities that handle, manufacture, store, or use toxic substances, including chlorine and ammonia and highly flammable substances such as propane (flammable substances used solely as fuel or sold by retailers are not covered).
+This document provides technical guidance on how to determine if you are subject to part 68 and how to comply with part 68.
+The original compliance deadline for part 68 was June 21, 1999, for facilities subject to the part by that date.
+For sources that first become subject to part 68 after June 21, 1999, you must be in compliance no later than the date on which you first have more than a threshold quantity of a listed substance in a process.